Formality of a higher-codimensional Swiss-Cheese operad: Graph complexes

 This twisted cooperad has a graphical description.
-The CDGA $\Tw\VGra_{mn}(U,V)$ is spanned by graphs with four types of vertices: \begin{itemize*}[label={}, nosep] \item external terrestrial vertices, in bijection with $U$ (drawn as semicircles); \item external aerial vertices, in bijection with $V$ (drawn as circles); \item internal terrestrial vertices, indistinguishable among themselves, of degree $-m$ (drawn as black semicircles); \item internal aerial vertices, indistinguishable among themselves, of degree $-n$ (drawn as black circles). \end{itemize*}
+The CDGA $\Tw\VGra_{mn}(U,V)$ is spanned by graphs with four types of vertices: external terrestrial vertices, in bijection with $U$ (drawn as semicircles); external aerial vertices, in bijection with $V$ (drawn as circles); internal terrestrial vertices, indistinguishable among themselves, of degree $-m$ (drawn as black semicircles); internal aerial vertices, indistinguishable among themselves, of degree $-n$ (drawn as black circles).

-There are two kinds of edges: aerial (full) edges of degree $n-1$, and terrestrial (dashed) edges of degree $m-1$.
-If $m = 1$, then there are no dashed edges, and the whole set of terrestrial vertices is ordered.
+There are two kinds of edges: full edges of degree $n-1$, and dashed edges of degree $m-1$.
+The product glues graphs along external vertices.
+If $m = 1$, then there are no dashed edges, and the whole set of terrestrial vertices is ordered (if we view $\ee_{1}^{\vee}(U \sqcup I)$ as spanned by the dual basis of $\ee_{1}(U \sqcup I)$).
+In this basis, the product of two graphs $\Gamma \cdot \Gamma'$ vanishes if the external vertices of $\Gamma$ and $\Gamma'$ are ordered differently.
+Otherwise $\Gamma \cdot \Gamma'$ is obtained by gluing the two graphs along external vertices, and summing all possible ways of ordering the union (along external vertices) of the terrestrial vertices of $\Gamma$ and $\Gamma'$ in a way that the new order restricts to the given orders in $\Gamma$ and $\Gamma'$.

 \begin{mydescription} The differential is given by the twisting procedure (Appendix~\ref{sec:twist-relat-coop}).
 Recall the subgraph contractions defined in Definitions~\ref{def:quotient-graph},~\ref{def:quotient-graph-1}.
-Given a graph $\Gamma$, its differential $d\Gamma$ is given as a sum (with signs in Section~\ref{sec:twist-relat-coop}): \begin{enumerate}[nosep] \item contractions of full edges between an aerial internal vertex and an aerial vertex of any kind, including edges connected to a univalent internal vertex (this uses the simple description of $\mu$ in Equation~\eqref{eq:7}); \item contractions of subgraphs $\Gamma'$ containing at most one external vertex, necessarily terrestrial, with result $c(\Gamma') \cdot \Gamma/\Gamma'$; \item forgetting of all vertices outside a subgraph $\Gamma''$ which contains all the external vertices, with result $c(\Gamma/\Gamma'') \cdot \Gamma''$. \end{enumerate} \end{mydescription}
+Given a graph $\Gamma$, its differential $d\Gamma$ is given as a sum (with signs in Section~\ref{sec:twist-relat-coop}, the terms corresponding respectively to $(-) \cdot \mu$, $(-) \cdot (c-c_{1})$, and $c_{1} \cdot (-)$): \begin{enumerate}[nosep] \item contractions of full edges between an aerial internal vertex and an aerial vertex of any kind, including edges connected to a univalent internal vertex (this uses the simple description of $\mu$ in Equation~\eqref{eq:mu}); \item contractions of subgraphs $\Gamma'$ containing at most one external (necessarily terrestrial) vertex, with result $c(\Gamma') \cdot \Gamma/\Gamma'$; \item forgetting of all vertices outside a subgraph $\Gamma''$ which contains all the external vertices, with result $c(\Gamma/\Gamma'') \cdot \Gamma''$. \end{enumerate} Note that the differential is not purely combinatorial: it depends on $c$, which is defined by integrals. \end{mydescription}